 - Research Essay demonstrates depth of understanding of the project and its significance to field, science and to themselves as a researcher.

 The selected campus nominees will be notified around early December.
-The four nominees will then have additional time to continue revising, preparing, and submit applications materials for the Goldwater Scholarship national deadline, which is the last Friday in January by 5pm Central.
+The five nominees will then have additional time to continue revising, preparing, and submit applications materials for the Goldwater Scholarship national deadline, which is the last Friday in January by 5pm Central.
 National results are announced by the last Friday in March.

 The Barry M. Goldwater Scholarship and Excellence in Education Program was established by Congress in 1986 to honor Senator Barry M. Goldwater, who served his country for 56 years as a soldier and statesman, including 30 years of service in the U.S. Senate.

 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.